 Note: For larger works you may need to up‑size your sprayer in which case be sure to get one that delivers a fine mist of water and not a jet of heavy droplets.

 Please download and refer to the short comments on climate.
 In Australia, there are often very dramatic differences in humidity level which can effect drying times and to give an example, if you live in a wet, humid, tropical area, you may decide that you have plenty of wet-in-wet blending time available when you are using traditional mediums and you also have a dry season.
 You can check your local humidity level on your smart phone, if you have one, and if you are working in an air conditioned space, your painting environment will be regulated, making it easier for you to choose which medium to use.
+What I do in this situation where obviously I can keep my paint wet easily but I can’t dry it off easily, is that I move on to a different painting and allow nature to take its course.

 Everyone uses traditional techniques which have been evolving since 1965.
 The Atelier Interactive paints will behave quite normally, and if you choose traditional mediums, they will also behave as you would expect them to.
 These Traditional Mediums contain a traditional acrylic binder that tends to dry quickly and form a tough water resistant skin.